Read ends drought, lifts Flyers to 3-1 win over Canadiens

 Hakstol kept Read in the lineup, however, even though the Philadelphia forward hadn't scored a goal since Nov.
 3.

 Read put Philadelphia in front with a perfectly placed slap shot from the slot on a 3-on-2 break with 16:28 left.

+''That was a big goal,'' Hakstol said. ''Obviously, it was a long time coming for Matt.
+Sometimes when the puck's not going in the net you have a tendency to shoot it less, even.
+So hopefully seeing one go in the net for him, he's going to get a little bit of that shooter's instinct back.''

 Couturier set up the chance and Read finished it by beating Carey Price over his right shoulder into the top corner of the net.

+''He put it in a good spot, right in the top corner,'' Price said. ''It was a really good shot.''

 Michal Neuvirth kept Philadelphia in front with a strong save on Paul Byron from close range 3 1/2 minutes later.